cjlawson02/chrislawson.dev/projects.md

 I am the webmaster for [LifeGuard CPR and Aqautics](https://lifeguardcpr.com), a local Red Cross Certified Safety Trainer.
 The website is completely designed with Wordpress and features a payment gateway for registering for local lifeguarding classes.

-#### Architectual Iron Works

-I am a web developer for [Architectual Iron Works](https://aiwslo.com).
-I am currently working on a redesign for a better UI/UX that will hopefully lead to better user retention and higher sales.

 ---

 ### Miscellaneous DIY Projects